 Filling Out Secondary Applications

 We also recommend checking out our blog!
-We’re working on creative a definitive guide to every single medical school in the United States to help guide you through your journey.
+We’re working on creating a definitive guide to every single medical school in the United States to help guide you through your journey.
 Here are the schools we’ve covered so far.

 - Baylor College of Medicine